Logo of HVAC Firms

 Understanding the signs of a failing furnace can help you address issues before they lead to a complete breakdown.
 In South Carolina, certain problems occur frequently due to system age, humidity, and seasonal use patterns.

-- Ignition Issues: A furnace that won't start often has a faulty igniter or pilot light.
-This is a common failure point, especially in older gas furnaces, and results in no heat being produced1 2.
+• Ignition Issues: A furnace that won't start often has a faulty igniter or pilot light.
+This is a common failure point, especially in older gas furnaces, and results in no heat being produced.

-- Insufficient or No Heat: This frustrating issue can stem from several sources, including extremely dirty air filters restricting airflow, blocked vents, or a malfunctioning blower fan that fails to circulate warm air3 4.
+• Insufficient or No Heat: This frustrating issue can stem from several sources, including extremely dirty air filters restricting airflow, blocked vents, or a malfunctioning blower fan that fails to circulate warm air.

-- Unusual Noises: Your furnace should operate relatively quietly.
+• Unusual Noises: Your furnace should operate relatively quietly.
 Banging, whistling, scraping, or rumbling sounds are red flags.
-These often indicate loose internal components, a cracked heat exchanger, or worn mechanical parts like bearings or belts1 2.
+These often indicate loose internal components, a cracked heat exchanger, or worn mechanical parts like bearings or belts 1.

-- Thermostat Malfunctions: Sometimes the issue isn't with the furnace itself but with its control system.
-An inaccurate or unresponsive thermostat will fail to signal the furnace to turn on or maintain the correct temperature4.
+• Thermostat Malfunctions: Sometimes the issue isn't with the furnace itself but with its control system.
+An inaccurate or unresponsive thermostat will fail to signal the furnace to turn on or maintain the correct temperature.

 The Furnace Repair Process: What to Expect